archi-contribs/database-plugin/v2/test/README.md

   * Add popup message during the import as it may take some time
 * *Export model:*
   * Complete rewrite of the comparison management (use timestamps in addition of version number as it is possible to switch from a database to another)
+  * In case of exception, the database lock is released before the error message is displayed
   * An option has been added to show / not show the model's comparison to the database before the export (showing gives more information to the user but it takes some time on big models)
   * For **relational databases**:
     * Create two export modes: standalone and collaborative modes: